 The Art in Public Places Policy was approved by the Common Council on July 18, 2018.
+Revisions to the policy were approved by the Common Council on October 16, 2019.
 This policy established the Appleton Public Arts Committee and the policy under which public artwork would be reviewed.
 Since the adoption of the policy, applications for several public art projects have been submitted for review.
-While implementing the Art in Public Places Policy, staff has identified areas of the policy that need to be updated to improve efficiencies and address requirements that need to be in place to ensure public safety.
+The proposed revisions establish a public notification process and details the procedure to initiate if an applicant/artist is not in compliance with the Art in Public Places Policy.